 - Type: A.A.S. degree

 - Cluster: Architecture and Construction, Liberal Arts Transfer, Science, Technology, Engineering and Mathematics

 - Green Technology Available

-Students will experience hands-on learning experiences in land surveying, quality assurance and design drafting using the leading industry equipment.
+Students will experience hands-on learning experiences in land surveying, civil design and drafting using Autodesk Civil 3D, and quality control using the leading industry equipment and technology.